I Love You (Faith Evans song)

 "I Love You" is a song by American recording artist Faith Evans.
-It was written by Anthony Best, Michael Jamison, Bobby Springsteen, and Jennifer Lopez and recorded by Evans for her third studio album Faithfully (2001).
-Production on the song was overseen by Buckwild, Mario Winans and Sean "P. Diddy" Combs.
-Initially written for Lopez's second studio J.Lo (2001), the contemporary R&B ballad samples singer Isaac Hayes' 1976 record "Make a Little Love to Me" and finds Evans, as the protagonist, confessing her love and dignity to a man who has yet to find a heart for her.
+It was written by Evans, Anthony Best, Michael Jamison, Jennifer Lopez, Bobby Springsteen, and Isaac Hayes for Evans' third studio album, Faithfully (2001).
+Production on the song was overseen by Buckwild, Sean "P. Diddy" Combs, and Mario "Yellow Man" Winans.
+Initially written for Lopez's second studio album, J.Lo (2001), the ballad samples singer Isaac Hayes' 1976 record "Make a Little Love to Me" and finds Evans, as the protagonist, confessing her love and dignity to a man who has yet to find a heart for her.

-The song was released as the second single from the album on February 19, 2002, in the United States.
-"I Love You" peaked at number 14 on the US Billboard Hot 100 and at number two on the US Hot R&B/Hip-Hop Songs chart, marking Evans' highest-charting single since "All Night Long" (1999) as well as Faithfullys highest single peak.
-An accompanying music video for "I Love You" was directed by Matthew Rolston and Evans and her lover in a lavishly decorated Japanese Buddhist house during winter time.
+"I Love You" was released as the second single from the album on January 7, 2002, in the United States.
+It peaked at number 14 on the US Billboard Hot 100 and at number two on the US Hot R&B/Hip-Hop Singles & Tracks chart, marking Evans' highest-charting single since "All Night Long" (1999) as well as Faithfullys highest single peak.
+An accompanying music video for "I Love You" was directed by Matthew Rolston and Evans and her lover in a lavishly decorated Japanese Buddhist house during wintertime.